The White Stripes: 2003–2006: Elephant and Get Behind Me Satan

+On October 12, 2004, Jim Diamond—the owner and operator of Ghetto Recorders recording studio—filed a lawsuit against the band and Third Man Records for "breach of contract".
+In the suit, he claimed that as the co-producer, mixer, and editor on the band's debut album, and mixer and engineer on De Stijl, he was due royalties for "mechanical rights".Harris, Chris (June 16, 2006), "White Stripes Win Royalties Lawsuit".
+MTV.
+Retrieved March 16, 2015.
+The band filed a counterclaim on May 16, 2005, requesting damages against Diamond and an official court declaration denying him rights to the material.
+Diamond lost the suit on June 15, 2006, with the jury determining that he was not instrumental in crafting the band's sound.
 The White Stripes released a cover version of Tegan and Sara's song "Walking with a Ghost" on iTunes in November 2005.
 The song was later released in December as the Walking with a Ghost EP featuring four other live tracks.

 In October 2006, it was announced on the official White Stripes website that there would be an album of avant-garde orchestral recordings consisting of past music written by Jack called Aluminium.
 The album was made available for pre-order on November 6, 2006, to great demand from the band's fans; the LP version of the project sold out in a little under a day.
 The project was conceived by Richard Russell, founder of XL Recordings, who co-produced the album with Joby Talbot.
 It was recorded between August 2005 and February 2006 at Intimate Studios in Wapping, London using an orchestra.
 Before the album went out of print, it was available exclusively through the Aluminium website in a numbered limited edition of 3,333 CDs with 999 LPs.

-On January 12, 2007, V2 Records announced that, due to being under the process of reconstruction, it would no longer release new White Stripes material, leaving the band without a label.
-However, as the band's contract with V2 had already expired, on February 12, 2007, it was confirmed that the band had signed a single album deal with Warner Bros.
-Records.